Earl of Oxford and Earl Mortimer

 Earl of Oxford and Earl Mortimer was a title in the Peerage of Great Britain.
 It was created in 1711 for the statesman Robert Harley, with remainder, failing heirs male of his body, to those of his grandfather, Sir Robert Harley.
 He was made Baron Harley, of Wigmore in the County of Hereford, at the same time, also in the Peerage of Great Britain and with similar remainder as for the earldom.
 Harley was the eldest son of Sir Edward Harley and the grandson of the aforementioned Sir Robert Harley.

 The style Earl of Oxford and Earl Mortimer was chosen because the ancient earldom of Oxford, held for many centuries by the de Vere family, had become dormant but not extinct in 1703, meaning a descendant could conceivably have stepped forward to claim his title.
 Harley claimed the Oxford title because of his relationship through marriage to the de Veres.
 Despite its form (unique in the history of the peerages of the British Isles), it was a single peerage.

 History

 The Harley family traces its origin prior to the Norman conquest of England, and was prominent in Shropshire (taking their name from the town of Harley, Shropshire) and Radnorshire.
 It was so eminent that the House de Harlai (or de Harley, de Harlay) family of France descended from the English branch.
 Their titles included Marquis de Champvallon and Comte de Beaumont in the French peerage.

 The Harley family acquired Brampton Castle in Herefordshire when Sir Robert de Harley (died 1349), eldest son of Sir Richard de Harley, married Margaret de Brampton.
-Margaret was the eldest daughter and co-heir of Sir Bryan de Brampton, Lord of Kinlet, and Maud de Braose, widow of The 1st Baron Mortimer.
+Margaret was the eldest daughter and co-heir of Sir Bryan de Brampton, Lord of Kinlet, and Eleanor de Hereford.
 Sir Robert's great-grandson Sir John Harley was knighted by Edward IV at the battlefield at Gaston during the Battle of Tewkesbury.
 In 1481, Sir John was appointed Sheriff of Shropshire.